ylapp1/GameOfLife/README.md

 2. Clone this repository and navigate to the repository folder in a console
 3. Type ````composer install```` to install the dependencies for this project
 4. Download ffmpeg and extract it to ````GameOfLife/Tools/````

+# Additional ideas for future versions

+* HTMLOutput
+  * Creates html files for each board with a navigation bar and an index.html file
+  * Each board is represented by a table

+* Multiple rule worlds at once that influence each others boards
+  * Boards are calculated from top to bottom and left to right
+  * Bordering board fields will be used in the cell state calculation